Communication Efficient Quantum Secret Sharing

+This shows that the set of $d$ participants in $D$ must communicate a state that is in a Hilbert space of dimension atleast $M^{d/(d-k+1)}$.
+This completes the proof. \end{proof}

-The following corollary on the optimality of the proposed schemes with respect to the communication cost is immediate from the previous results. \begin{corollary} The $((k,2k-1,d))$ quantum secret sharing scheme of Theorem~\ref{th:ce-qss} has optimal communication cost (for fixed $d$). \end{corollary}
+If we let $M=q^{\ell}$, then we obtain the following corollary which immediately implies the optimality of the proposed schemes. \begin{corollary}[Optimality of proposed schemes] Any $((k,2k-1,d))$ QSS scheme sharing $\ell$ qudits incurs a communication cost of $\geq \frac{d\ell}{d-k+1}$ qudits.
+The $((k,2k-1,d))$ QSS scheme of Theorem~\ref{th:ce-qss} has optimal communication cost (for fixed $d$). \end{corollary}